Pacific Northwest Adventure

 • Airfare to SEA and from PDX

-• Trip insurance (more info here)
+• Travel protection (more info here)

 • Personal clothing and items (packing lists are available for enrolled families)